-The HJC IS-MAX 2 falls under the budget helmets category.
-It is a sport-touring modular helmet with an excellent updated scheme to the aerodynamics and profile.
+The HJC IS-MAX 2 falls under the budget helmet category.
+It is a sport-touring modular helmet with an excellent updated scheme for aerodynamics and profile.
 You can also use it as an open face helmet with its single-button face shield release system.
 It weighs about 3.8 lbs, which is a reasonable limit for a modular helmet.

 In HJC motorcycle helmets, the IS in the helmet’s name means that the helmet has an internal Sun Visor.
 So, if you see IS in any of the HJC helmet’s names, then know that it has an integrated sun visor.
 The IS-MAX 2 is equipped with a smoked tinted sun visor with a locking mechanism.
 This sun visor can be adjusted in three different configurations with a slider located on the top of it.

 The helmet’s size is an intermediate oval, which fits right in the sweet spot.
 It has a symmetrical shell, which makes it more aerodynamic and robust.
 The ventilation actuation has gotten much better in this helmet.
-There are two vents on the rear and two on the front.
+There are two vents in the rear and two in the front.
 A nice tight gasket is used for a better seal from nature.
-Unlike their previous helmets, they have used a metallic mechanism for interlocking.
+Unlike their previous helmets, they used a metallic mechanism for interlocking.

 The neck roll and cheek pad are integrated, giving you better comfort and quietness.
 They left an extra space to install a clamp mount system for the Bluetooth or camera along with the neck roll.
 There are cutouts present inside the helmet for internal speakers to not cause any discomfort.